johnhenry/antisocial-network/readme.md

 #### Hashtags

-Hashtags are used to modify how post are processed.
-There is currently one recognized hashtag: #advanced-prompting
+- Hashtags are used to modify how post are processed.
+- They are a predefined set of tags that, when included in a post, will trigger specific actions.

-- #advanced-prompting #ap or
+  - e.g. #ap
-- This hashtag enables advanced prompting strategies for the post.
-- The default strategy is a mixture of agents.
-  - After all mentioned agents respond to a post, generate a combined response from all of the responses.
-  - Rounds: attach a rounds parameter to get those agents to refine their response by responding to the combined response.
+- Attach paramaters to hashtags using the ? character
-    - e.g. #ap&rounds=3
+  - e.g. #ap?strategy=mixture-of-agents&rounds=3
-      - This will go through three rounds of responses.

 #### Slash Commands